danielabar/webpack-pluralsight/README.md

 > Learning Webpack with Pluralsight [course](https://app.pluralsight.com/library/courses/webpack-fundamentals/table-of-contents)

 Replaces task runners such as Grunt and Gulp.
 And is also a module loader.
+Can load any module format such as AMD, CommonJS, ES6 modules.

 Can also bundle css into the final bundle.js.